 - Pulsecenters PEMF table for home recovery and Flexpulse for travel recovery

-- Trusii Hydrogen water morning and evening to enhance recovery
+- Water and Wellness Hydrogen water morning and evening to enhance recovery

 - LiveO2 hyperbaric oxygen during some of my Tabata sets